Best Netflix movies streaming this month (January 2020)

 Netflix is quickly becoming the place to go for blockbuster movies.
-Who needs the theatre when the streaming giant keeps giving us mega-budget hits and this month is no exception.
+Who needs the theatre when this streaming giant keeps giving us classics and this month is no exception.

 Below are the top ten best Netflix movies streaming this month.

 The Naked Gun (84 percent)